-Whether you're trying to figure out how long will a battery in your brand new laptop last, or what will the runtime of your DIY electronic device be, look no further than this battery life calculator.
-It gives you a realistic approximation of the battery runtime basing on its capacity and the energy consumption of your device.
+Whether you're trying to figure out how long will a battery in your brand-new laptop last or what will the runtime of your DIY electronic device be, look no further than this battery life calculator.
+It gives you a realistic approximation of the battery runtime based on its capacity and your device's energy consumption.

 How to calculate the battery runtime?

 It would be wonderful never to have to charge a smartphone again.
-You're probably painfully aware of the fact that no battery lasts forever, though.
-This battery life calculator finds out the approximate runtime of your battery basing on the following formula:
+You're probably painfully aware that no battery lasts forever, though.
+This battery life calculator finds out the approximate runtime of your battery based on the following formula:

-Capacity is the capacity of your battery, measured in ampere hours.
-You can usually find this value printed on your battery (or use our battery capacity calculator);
+Capacity– Capacity of your battery, measured in ampere-hours – you can usually find this value printed on your battery (or use our battery capacity calculator);

-Consumption is the average current draw of your electronic device, expressed in amperes.
-(If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!)
+Consumption– Average current draw of your electronic device, expressed in amperes.
+(If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!); and

-Discharge safety is the percentage of your battery capacity that is never used.
+Discharge safety– Percentage of your battery capacity that is never used.
 For example, if you use a LiPo battery to fly a drone, you should never discharge it below 20% – otherwise, it can be damaged.
 Our battery life calculator assumes a default discharge safety of 20%, but feel free to change it as you wish.

 How long will a battery last: sleep mode

 Now, let's imagine you are building an IoT device that spends most of the time in sleep mode.
 You'll probably want to calculate how long a battery will last in such a case.
 All you have to do is open the

 advanced mode to find out!